osudrl/TeleJoy/README.md

 }
 ```

-However as explained [in this readme](https://github.com/osudrl/TeleJoy#setting-the-telemetry-data-4) and [in the joy readme](https://github.com/osudrl/TeleJoy/tree/master/joy#setting-telemetry-values-protocol-4), the Teensy expects a specific protocol.
+However as explained [towards the bottom of this page](https://github.com/osudrl/TeleJoy#setting-the-telemetry-data-4) and [in the joy readme](https://github.com/osudrl/TeleJoy/tree/master/joy#setting-telemetry-values-protocol-4), the Teensy expects a specific protocol.
 To simplify the process, copy the [build_escaped_buffer() function](https://github.com/osudrl/TeleJoy/blob/26ffbd2b70b2d35eaf762c511694e5a1f9c1cce3/serial/serial-test.c#L138-L162) into your project.
-It takes an array of `int16_t`'s filled with the desired telemtry values and an array that it should fill with the buffer of bytes that should be sent to the Teensy, and returns how many bytes of the array the sending function should send.
+It takes an array of `int16_t`'s filled with the desired telemtry values and a buffer to fill with the bytes to be sent to the Teensy, and returns how many bytes of the array the sending function should send.

 ```c
 #include "../joy/jt-constants.h"